-Argentina is about seven times the size of German and second in size in South america only to Brazil.
-In recent years the economic situation has seen a dramatic decline.
-The economic crises has resulted in unemployment and poverty.
-By now almost half of the population in Argentina live below the poverty line - and the numbers are rising.
+Argentina is about seven times the size of Germany and second in size in South America only to Brazil.
+In recent years, the economic situation has seen a dramatic decline.
+The economic crisis has resulted in unemployment and poverty.
+By now almost half of the population in Argentina lives below the poverty line - and the numbers are rising.

 San Salvador de Jujuy is the capital of the country's poorest province, situated at an altitude of 1,300 m with roughly 400,000 inhabitants.
 The city is marked by sprawling slums on all sides.
 In Punta Diamante, one of the slum areas with about 2,500 inhabitants, approx. 47% are under the age of 19.
 Many of them are single mothers aged 12-19.
 They mostly live in tiny brick huts with only basic sanitary facilities.
 It is part of normal life that many children - especially the younger ones - are left to themselves all day and many of them even have to "take care" of younger siblings.